AePS Security Guide: How to Prevent Fraud and Biometric Misuse

 Lock Your Biometrics (Aadhaar)

-The UIDAI provides a very important feature that allows you to lock your biometrics.
-When your biometrics are locked, no one can use your fingerprint or iris scan for any Aadhaar-based authentication, including AePS, even if they somehow manage to get a copy of it.
-You can easily unlock your biometrics temporarily when you need to use AePS or other Aadhaar services, and then lock them again afterwards.
+The UIDAI provides a crucial feature that allows you to lock your biometrics.
+When your biometrics are locked, no unauthorized individual can utilize your fingerprint or iris scan for any Aadhaar-based authentication, including AePS, even if they manage to illicitly obtain a copy.
+You can conveniently unlock your biometrics temporarily when you need to use AePS or other Aadhaar services, and then lock them again afterwards.

 This feature adds a powerful layer of security and gives you greater control over your biometric data.

 You can lock and unlock your Aadhaar biometrics through the official UIDAI website or the mAadhaar app.
-It’s a simple process that gives you complete control over when your biometrics can be used for authentication, adding a strong layer of protection against misuse.
+It is a straightforward process that provides you with complete control over when your biometrics can be used for authentication, thereby adding a robust layer of protection against misuse.

 Review Your Bank Statements

-Regularly reviewing your bank statements is a simple yet effective way to spot any unauthorised transactions.
+Regularly reviewing your bank statements is a straightforward yet effective method to identify any unauthorised transactions.
 Make it a habit to check your statement at least once a month.
-Look for any withdrawals or deposits that you don’t recognise, even small amounts.
+Look for any withdrawals or deposits that you do not recognize, even small amounts.
 Early detection of fraud can significantly increase your chances of recovering lost funds.

 What to Do If You Suspect Fraud?